Church plants for food insecurity

 Caulfield envisioned doing the same for the community – growing fresh fruits and vegetables, while also empowering neighbors to garden themselves.

-She decided to find the teacher who helped her and she drove to the gardening center.
+She decided to find the teacher who helped her and drove to the gardening center.
 Before long, she connected with Brown.

 “And she was United Methodist,” Caulfield said.
 “It was astounding.
 We ended up talking for two hours.
 It was divinely inspired.”